 Dental implants may sound intimidating, but they are simply artificial tooth roots!
 A dental implant consists of two parts: the implant and the crown.
-The dental implant is a small titanium screw that is inserted into the jaw bone which seamlessly secures the crown, or artificial tooth, into place.
+The dental implant is a small titanium screw that is inserted into the jaw bone which seamlessly secures the crown, or artificial tooth, into place and helps prevent bone loss.
 Leaving a missing tooth untreated can result in permanent bone loss and damage to your smile.

 What is Bone Resorption?

 Bone resorption occurs when a section of bone is not in use, causing deterioration.
-If you are missing a tooth or have had one removed, it is important to get a replacement tooth as soon as possible to prevent jawbone deterioration.
+If you are missing a tooth or have had one removed, it is important to get a replacement tooth as soon as possible to prevent jawbone deterioration and bone loss.
 Whether you’ve had an extraction or an accident that resulted in losing a tooth, a missing tooth will always lead to bone loss unless treated with a dental implant.

 Other restorative options like bridges and dentures do not prevent bone loss in the jaw bone because there is no direct stimulation on the area of the missing tooth.
 This can not only affect your bite and smile, but can also lead to a permanent change in your facial structure.
 As you chew, your teeth apply pressure to the jaw bone, stimulating it and preventing atrophy.